-Anita Posch is a Bitcoin advocate, author of (L)earn Bitcoin (available in English, German and Spanish), host of the Anita Posch show and Founder of Bitcoin for Fairness.
-She is a member of the board of Bitcoin Austria - an educational non-profit organization, which is fostering grassroots adoption of Bitcoin in emerging countries.
+Anita Posch is a Bitcoin advocate, author of (L)earn Bitcoin (available in English and German), host of the Anita Posch show and executive director of Bitcoin for Fairness an educational non-profit organization, which is fostering grassroots adoption of Bitcoin in emerging countries.
 Anita’s goal is to bring Bitcoin as a tool for civic resistance and freedom to human rights activists, freedom fighters and individuals caring about their digital privacy and self-sovereignty.
 See what BFF has achieved in 2022.Before she started her educational Bitcoin work in 2017, Anita gained over 20 years of experience in web development, e-commerce, and online business.
 Disillusioned by the centralized nature of the internet, consumerism and surveillance capitalism she spent 2016 in Berlin on a mission to make a change.

 In early 2017 she attended a talk about Bitcoin and open blockchain technology and the positive impact it could have on society.
 She realized that a technology which is permissionless, inflation-proof and a global internet money could free billions of people, disenfranchised by current financial power dynamics.
 Bitcoin is unstoppable money that can be used by anyone regardless of who they are.
 It’s neutral, not controlled by any company or government, while at the same time being an internet protocol, financial rails that is built for a common good.

 Anita Posch has developed a Bitcoin podcast, a YouTube channel and wrote the book (L)earn Bitcoin (published July 2021), which will be translated into a variety of languages.
 She has also interviewed people from all around the world including some from developing countries like Nigeria, South Africa, Venezuela, and Afghanistan about the effects of Bitcoin on people’s freedom.